Spring naar inhoud

 The research study

 The BIRD project is a follow-up study of the IMP-SINDA norms study, which was conducted between 2017-2019.
 In that study, 1700 babies were assessed in order to create norm data for two instruments: The IMP and the SINDA.
 These are tests to evaluate the developmental condition of young infants.
-In the BIRD project, we will continue to examine the same cohort of children when they are 4-5 years of age.
-We will investigate whether early IMP and SINDA scores are predictive for developmental problems at 4-5 years of age.
+In the BIRD project, we examined the same cohort of children when they were 4-5 years of age.
+We investigated whether early IMP and SINDA scores were predictive for developmental problems at 4-5 years of age.

-The study consists of 2 parts.
-In part 1, all parents will be asked to complete an online questionnaire on the (neuro)developmental condition of their child.
+The study consisted of 2 parts.
+In part 1, all parents were asked to complete an online questionnaire on the (neuro)developmental condition of their child.

-In part 2, we will carry out a neurological, a motor, and an intelligence assessment of the child.
-During the assessment, parents will be asked to complete another questionnaire.
-Also, the teachers of the investigated children will be requested to complete an online questionnaire.
+In part 2, we carried out a neurological, a motor, and an intelligence assessment of the child.
+During the assessment, parents were asked to complete another questionnaire.
+Also, the teachers of the investigated children were requested to complete an online questionnaire.

-The research will take place in developmental neurology at the UMCG or at the homes of the participating families.
+The research took place in the department of developmental neurology at the UMCG or at the homes of the participating families.

 The researchers